 Description Remuneration Policy Acquisition of the trademark Cost of trademark registration plus interest cost incurred by the buyer since the acquisition year.
 Immovable property rental income / expense Depending on the market price by consideration on the location, condition and benefits generated by the use of property.
 Royalty income At percentage of net factory sales compared to market price.
 Royalty expense At percentage of net company sales compared to market price.
 Consultancy income / expense Depending on complexity level of such service provided.
 Inventory management fee Number of item pick-up, registering record and number of boxes in transporting goods and goods return.
 Transportation charge Depending on the volume or number and distance of Goods transported, compared with other transportation companies' charge.
 Interior design & installation expense Depending on the design, area, size, construction materials and interior design technique, through bidding process.
 Advertising expense Depending on market price and the service charge must not be higher than the rate set by advertising business.
 Display equipment 1 Computer expense Depending on market price.
 Packaging, purchase of computers and give-away items Training expense According to the training course and proficiency of resource person.
 Service fee of sales personnel provider at special sales events At percentage of wage rate per day compared to market price and other contractors.
 Landscape maintenance expense Depending on the size of the maintenance and decoration area and the materials and the number of Man Day.
-Program service expense Depending on the number of licenses.
-Consumer Survey Service expense Depending on the number of working hours and the difficulty program value and the format of the data received, compared to market price.
+Program service expense Depending on the number of licenses Consumer Survey Service expense Depending on the number of working hours and the difficulty program value and the format of the data received, compared to market price.
+Account Outsourcing Services Considering from the amount of accounting documents, business type, and other additional services, comparing with the market price and other service providers' fees.

-Related transactions in 2023
+Related transactions in 2024

-- 1. At the Board of Directors' Meeting # 11/2565 held on January 27, 2023 and Meeting # 3/2566 held on June 16, 2023, attended by 4 members of the Audit Committee, resolutions were passed as follows: - 1.1 To allow the Company to provide an extension of one-year guarantee facilities starting from January 31, 2023 to January 31, 2024 for Toyobo Saha Safety Weave Co., Ltd. in the short-term loan of credit line extended by of Sumitomo Mitsui Banking Corporation, Mizuho Bank and the Bank of Ayudhya, Toyobo Saha Safety Weave Co., Ltd. has gradually paid back THB 30 million for the short-term loan.
-The remaining loan is amounting THB 390 million.
-This joint guarantee proportionate to its investment of 7.00%, amounted to THB 27,300,000.-. - 1.2 To allow the Company to provide an extension of two-year guarantee facilities starting from June 30, 2023 to June 30, 2025 for Toyobo Saha Safety Weave Co., Ltd. in the long-term loan of credit line extended by of Sumitomo Mitsui Banking Corporation, Mizuho Bank and the Bank of Ayudhya, Toyobo Saha Safety Weave Co., Ltd. has gradually paid back THB 210 million for the long-term loan.
-The remaining loan is amounting THB 690 million.
-This joint guarantee proportionate to its investment of 7.00%, amounted to THB 48,300,000.-.
+- 1. At the Board of Directors' Meeting # 10/2566 held on January 12, 2024, attended by 3 members of the Audit Committee and Meeting # 3/2567 held on June 14, 2024, attended by 4 members of the Audit Committee, resolutions were passed as follows: - 1.1 To allow the Company to provide the extension of joint guarantee for Toyobo Saha Safety Weave Co., Ltd. in the latter's credit lines extended by Sumitomo Mitsui Banking Corporation, Mizuho Bank and the Bank of Ayudhya.
+In proportion to the investment, for another five months from January 31, 2024 June 30, 2024, and Toyobo Saha Safety Weave Co., Ltd. has gradually repaid the short-term loan of THB 120 million, leaving a short-term loan of THB 270 million, guaranteed in proportion to the investment of 7.00%, totaling THB 18,900,000.-. - 1.2 To allow the Company to provide the extension of joint guarantee for Toyobo Saha Safety Weave Co., Ltd. in the latter's credit lines extended by Sumitomo Mitsui Banking Corporation, Mizuho Bank and the Bank of Ayudhya.
+In proportion to the investment, for another one year from June 30, 2024 June 30, 2025, and Toyobo Saha Safety Weave Co., Ltd. has gradually repaid the short-term loan of THB 90 million, leaving a long-term loan of THB 180 million, guaranteed in proportion to the investment of 7.00%, totaling THB 12,600,000.-.